StewartGroup/impacts-tutorial/_build/html/_sources/lecture-outline.md

 interpreted as a late delivery by planetesimals without communication with the core.

-Previously, late accretion (also called the late veneer) was assumed to deliver much of Earth's volatiles.
-Today, we know that most of Earth's water and other volatiles were delivered during the main stage of planet formation and only a small portion of major volatiles were delivered late.
-However, some rare gases are dominated by delivery from late accretion.
+Previously, late accretion (also called the late veneer; some subtle differences in usage are explained in {cite}`Morbidelli2015`) was assumed to deliver much of Earth's volatiles.
+Today, we know that most of Earth's water and other volatiles were delivered during the main stage of planet formation and only a small portion of major volatiles were delivered late {cite}`Halliday2013`.
+However, some rare gases in the atmosphere are dominated by delivery from late accretion (e.g., Xe, Kr).

 Guiding questions:<br>
 <ul>